Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Robert Macleod

-11 LR2, seven afra.
+11 LR2, seven Afra.

 Randall Giveans

-11 LR2, seven afra.
+11 LR2, seven Afra.
 Excellent.
-And then last quick question, for the Hemen facility, looks like you paid down half of that from $120 million, down to maybe $60 million.
-Is the plan to repay the remainder during the second quarter?
+And then last quick question for the Hemen facility, it looks like you paid down half of that from $120 million down to maybe $60 million, is the plan to repay the remainder during the second quarter?

 Robert Macleod

-Yes, so that's been -- we're going from $122 million to $60 million.
-Further down payments have not been decided, but we will revert on that when that comes up.
+Yes, so that's been -- we'll be going from $120 million to $60 million, further down payments have not been decided, but we will revert on that when that comes up.

 Operator